-Even during this lockdown, the pupils of St Cecilia's are finding time to study geography.
+Even during the Covid-19 lockdown (Spring Term 2020), the pupils of St Cecilia's found time to study geography.
 Take a look at some of their hard work!

 World Earth Day in celebrated on 22nd April every year.
 This year marked the 50th year of Earth Day and the theme was 'Climate Action'.
 The enormous challenge — but also the vast opportunities — of action on climate change distinguished the issue as the most pressing topic for the 50th anniversary.
 Climate change represents the biggest challenge to the future of humanity and the life-support systems that make our world habitable.

 To celebrate World Earth Day, pupils were challenged to try out a number of activities including those provided via the 'Into Film' and 'Pobble' weblinks.
 They were also asked to think about what our Earth will look like in 2070, representing their ideas in the form of a poster, leaflet, video or PowerPoint.

 During the lockdown, we celebrated World Environment Day and World Oceans Day; a time to think about and take action towards protecting our environment.
 The pupils at St Cecilia's were given the opportunity to do this through some geography themed challenges.

 Pupils were challenged to write a formal, persuasive letter to the Environment Secretary, The Rt Hon George Eustice MP, expressing their concern about the growing litter problem following the easing of lockdown restrictions and the impact that littering has.

 Take a look at some of the children's fantastic letters.